 The Mustang Nationals are held each year over the Easter weekend with each Australian State sharing the hosting duties on a rotational basis.
 The event gathers all Mustang Owners and enthusiasts from across Australia for the annual celebration with the highlights being meeting interstate members, joining in on the social activities, sharing in the latest in Mustang technology and seeing the best and biggest gathering of Mustangs in the southern hemisphere.
 The event also incorporates the judging of Mustangs in various classes for those members wishing to enter their pride and joy.
 The weekend interstate also provides the opportunity to cruise in convoy with Club members and to share in the Mustang experience that you will cherish forever.

 The Club is also a member of the Federation of Historic Motoring Clubs SA (FHMCSA) and is registered to administer and make available to members the Club Registration Scheme for Historic, Left Hand Drive and Street Rod vehicles.
 The scheme provides reduced registration fees for approved vehicles in exchange for limited road access of 90 days per year using a Log Book system.
-Eligibility of the vehicle is based on the vehicle being 30-years or older on the 1 st of January since the vehicle was manufactured, and that the vehicle is in roadworthy condition.
-The Club’s Vehicle Dating Officers administer the scheme on behalf of the FHMCSA and the Department of Planning, Transport and Infrastructure (DPTI).
+Eligibility of the vehicle is based on the vehicle being 25-years or older on the 1st of January since the vehicle was manufactured, and that the vehicle is in roadworthy condition.
+The Club’s Vehicle Dating Officers administer the scheme on behalf of the FHMCSA and the Department for Infrastructure and Transport (DIT).

 The Club welcomes new members.